elmoxbt/minigrep/README.md

 ## Features
 - Search patterns in one or more files
 - Case-insensitive matching via `--ignore-case`
 - Clean error messages for invalid files or inputs
-- Built with `clap` for intuitive CLI argument parsing
 - Zero-cost abstractions thanks to Rust’s ownership system

 ## Installation